masolimano/maneage/README.md

 How can I learn Make?
 ---------------------

-The best place to learn Make from scratch is the GNU Make manual.
-It is an excellent and non-technical (in its first chapters) book to help get started.
-It is freely available and always up to date with the current release.
+The GNU Make book/manual (links below) is arguably the best place to learn Make.
+It is an excellent and non-technical book to help get started (it is only non-technical in its first few chapters to get you started easily).
+It is freely available and always up to date with the current GNU Make release.
 It also clearly explains which features are specific to GNU Make and which are general in all implementations.
 So the first few chapters regarding the generalities are useful for all implementations.